 Preeclampsia in pregnancy is a condition characterized by high blood pressure and high protein in the urine during pregnancy or right after delivery.
-It usually develops after 24 to 26 weeks of pregnancy and rarely before 20 weeks.
+It usually develops after 20 weeks of pregnancy.
 Occasionally, preeclampsia may even develop in the first six weeks of postpartum.
 Early-onset preeclampsia may occur before 34 weeks of pregnancy and is often accompanied by severe symptoms.

 Signs And Symptoms Of Preeclampsia

 The early symptoms and signs of preeclampsia may include (2):

 High blood pressure alone cannot suggest preeclampsia, and this may indicate other problems.
 A combination of these symptoms suggests the presence of preeclampsia.
 Pregnant mothers do not often notice these symptoms and are often identified during medical checkups in routine antenatal care (prenatal) visits.